 Like many professions, an Animator picks and chooses the methods they use to wield their creative tasks.
 Some Animators prefer using one or two favorite programs to perfect their final product.

 Find Your Animator Here

 Finding an Animator may be difficult, but Artisan Talent has already done the work of screening the best ones and they’re waiting for you.
 All you have to do is make the call.
 We’ve built our portfolio by matching the needs of our clients with the right creative talent to fit your goals.
-Artisan Talent can help you find the perfect match to fit your team. (click here).
+Artisan Talent can help you find the perfect match to fit your team. (click here to find talent).

 Find Your Animator Job Here

 For Animators looking for their next gig, Artisan Talent has a list of companies just waiting to put you to work.
 Call on us to talk with a talent counselor about your skills.
-You can also view our creative employment agency’s list of available opportunities or submit your resume (click here).
+You can also view our creative employment agency’s list of available opportunities or submit your resume (click here to find a job).